markarnott/snorc/How-To-Convert-Docker-Image-To-WSL.md

 # Convert a Docker Image to a WSL instance

+## High-level Steps

+1. Pull a container image
+1. Start the container
+1. Export the container to a tar file
+1. Import the tar file into WSL
+1. Configure the WSL instance

 ## Step-by-Step Guide

 This is a complete guide with all required steps listed for a clean Windows 10 machine.
+It uses podman to pull the container image.
+Therefore Docker is not a requirement.
-You may be able to skip some step if they are already completed.
+You may be able to skip some step or use alternate tools like Docker if they are available to you.

 1. Verify that WSL is installed and the default version is 2  (only necessary on Windows 10)